 The Cost of Victory

 The battle was a success for the Allies, but at what price?
-3,598 Canadians gave their life to take the ridge and near 7,000 were injured.
+3,598 Canadians gave their life to take the ridge and nearly 7,000 others were injured.
 Many Germans died trying to defend the ridge, suffering approximately 20,000 casualties.

 The Hague Convention allowed the employment of prisoners of war in forced labour provided that the work was not related to the war effort.
-Most worked in agriculture, railway construction, mining or forestry.
-Despite the prohibition, some prisoners built trenches or buried the dead on the battlefield.
+Despite this, some prisoners built trenches or buried the dead on the battlefield.
+However, most worked in agriculture, railway construction, mining, or forestry.

 William Holliday had been awarded the Military Cross medal, a prestigious decoration awarded for acts of exemplary gallantry, for his actions at Courcelette in September 1916.
 Discovering that he was the only officer left after taking the enemy’s position, he defended it against three counterattacks.
 He was wounded in the process, but held the position with a small party for 48 hours while waiting for reinforcements.